 Let’s Talk About Sex and Sex Therapy!

 Physical intimacy and erotic pleasure are complex human endeavors.
 We all get anxious about sharing our bodies, experimenting with something new we have never done before, and talking about what we like, fantasize and prefer.

 It’s truly amazing how many couples who share so much of their lives together never talk about sex.
 They don’t tell each other what they like or dislike.
 Many couples don’t even talk about what feels good and what doesn’t.

-With the guidance of an experienced couples counselor, difficult conversation about physical intimacy and sex can become easier, more natural, and less constrained.
+With the guidance of an experienced couples counselor, difficult conversations about physical intimacy and sex can become easier, more natural, and less constrained.

 Some couples don’t have sex

 Some couples don’t have sex because they feel angry at one another or they feel disconnected.
 Other couples don’t have sex because they never find the right time or never feel relaxed enough.

 Sex is important because it energizes the relationship, makes each person feel desired, and serves as buffer against the ups and downs of coupled life.

 When couples don’t have sex, they may start a cycle of recrimination and hurt feelings that, in turn, turns them off from sex.
 That only fuels more resentment and hurt.
 This logjam can be difficult to break without the help of a trained couples counselor.

 Consider sex therapy with a couples counselor

 If you don’t talk about sex, have sex, or you feel your sexual needs are not fully appreciated in your relationship, you could benefit from sex therapy.
 Don’t wait too long to start these conversations.
 They can improve your relationship!
 A well-trained couples counselor can also prescribe touch exercises to get the ball rolling again.

 You can attend alone or with your partner

 After the early stage of a relationship wanes, sexual encounters are not automatic.
 Don’t ignore sexual discrepancies or sexual frustrations.
 If your partner does not agree to get help with sex therapy sessions at this time, it may not mean that they’re not interested in improving your relationship.
 You can attend alone or with your partner.

 Call or Text 312-416-6191 firstname.lastname@example.org